tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ## Decision

-The decision is to adopt a hybrid design
+The decision is to adopt a hybrid design.

 We allow individual and batch evidence to coexist together, meaning that verification is done depending on the evidence type and that  the bulk of the work is done in the evidence pool itself (including forming the evidence to be sent to the application).